TissueImageAnalytics/iguana/README.md

 python run_infer.py --gpu=<gpu_id> --model_path=<path> --data_dir=<path> --data_info=<path> --stats_dir=<path>
 ```

+You will see above that the `data_info` csv file will need to be incorporated as an argument.
+This will determine the label and which images to process.
+By default, the code will process images with values in the fold column equal to 3.
+If considering a test set, there will be a single 'fold' column named `test_info`.
+The `fold_nr` and `split_nr` can be added as additional arguments if considering cross validation, which determines the subset of the data from the csv file.

 For explainability, you can get node, feature and WSI-level explainations as follows:

 - Get node explanations: `python run_explainer.py --node --node_exp_method=<str> --data_dir=<path> --stats_path=<path>`